 Graduate keen to pursue a career in law with choice for future practice?
 Aberdeen Law School offers the opportunity of a highly-ranked two-year LLB programme for graduates in other subjects with a good honours degree.

 You’ll gain all the benefits of combining our trademark breadth, depth, choice and quality at the highly-ranked Aberdeen Law School, with all the necessary subjects to proceed to the next stage of academic training in Scotland OR in England and Wales.

 This programme is studied on campus.

 This LLB Accelerated Law with English Law programme is a graduate law degree which allows non-law graduates to achieve a dual-qualifying Scots and English LLB in just two years.
 If you already have a good undergraduate degree in a subject other than law, this is your route to qualifying (in any of the UK's four jurisdictions) without any compromise on quality.
 Places are limited and this is a very highly sought programme.

-Our Law School is ranked 12th in the UK out of more than 90 law schools (The Times GUG and CUG 2019) and in ranked joint 1st in the UK for graduate prospects.
+Our Law School is ranked 10th in the UK out of more than 90 law schools (The Times GUG and CUG 2019) and in ranked joint 1st in the UK for graduate prospects.
 Law at Aberdeen looks at the historical, social, political and economic forces that influence our legal systems and govern our societies.
 You’ll learn to think like a lawyer rather than just 'learn' law.